N5GEH/n5geh.services.grid_protection/docker/README.md

 | DEBUG_MODE_PRINT                    | "False"                         | flag indicating whether massive status outputs should be activated for debugging |

 ### Appendum to container SimDevice (external measurement simulator)
+- so far the setup is only for a single phase simulation

 Environment variables of the container: